Container Runtime Installation¶

 NodeZero container getting shut down prematurely?

 If the container running NodeZero is getting shut down prematurely, an EDR (Endpoint Detection and Response) service might be running on the NodeZero host and blocking the execution of the container.
-Check for any EDRs on the NodeZero host and disable them.
+Check for any EDRs on the NodeZero host, and disable them.
 This allows NodeZero to run unimpeded from the host machine.